prathmeshkc/AlbinoNetwork/README.md

 # AlbinoNetwork

-## A Place where Albino People Can Connect
+## A Full Stack Application where Albino People Can Connect